content-left-bg.png

 For weight training activities:

-• a registered teacher with qualifications in HPE (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the weight training activity, e.g. certificate IV in fitness, exercise science degree or any other suitable weight training qualification, or
+• a registered teacher with qualifications in Health and Physical Education (HPE) (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the weight training activity (e.g. Certificate IV in Fitness, exercise science degree or any other suitable weight training qualification)

-• an adult supervisor, working under the direct supervision of a registered teacher, with ASCA level 1 strength and conditioning coach accreditation, certificate IV in fitness or similar that considers the age of participants.
+• an adult supervisor, working under the direct supervision of a registered teacher, with Australian Strength and Conditioning Association (ASCA) level 1 strength and conditioning coach accreditation, Certificate IV in Fitness or similar that considers the age of participants.

 For weightlifting activities:

-• a registered teacher with qualifications in HPE (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the weightlifting activity, e.g. QWA Certificate Course in Weightlifting; or
+• a registered teacher with qualifications in HPE (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching the weightlifting activity (e.g. QWA certificate course in weightlifting)

 Facilities and equipment